Multi-Sensor Fusion for Extended Object Tracking Exploiting Active and Passive Radio Signals: Results

 \subsection{Reference Methods}

-In the following sections, we compare the proposed multi-sensor, multiple-measurement \ac{pda} algorithm (PROP) in three different settings, referred to as A-PROP-APX, AP-PROP-APX and AP-PROP.
+In the following sections, we compare the proposed multi-sensor, multiple-measurement \ac{pda} algorithm (PROP) in three different settings, referred to as {A-PROP-SMP, AP-PROP-SMP} and AP-PROP.
 The prefix ``A-'' indicates that only active measurements are used, whereas ``AP-'' denotes the use of both active and passive measurements.
-The suffix ``-APX'' indicates the use of the approximate \ac{eo} model, while the absence of the suffix indicates the use of the \ac{eo} model.
-Besides, we also consider the classical \ac{pda} algorithm using the point-object assumption-based \acp{lhf} (see \eqref{equ:measLikelihood_active_point} and \eqref{equ:measLikelihood_passive_point} in Appendix~\ref{sec:PDA_algorithm}) in three settings: A-PDA and AP-PDA with $\sigma_{\text{r}} = 0$, and AP-PDA2 with $\sigma_{\text{r}} = 0.2,\mathrm{m}$.
-The variance $\sigma_{\text{r}}$ captures the variance caused by the \ac{eo}.
+The suffix ``-SMP'' indicates the use of the {simplified \ac{eo} model}, while the absence of the suffix indicates the use of the \ac{eo} model. {We compare the PROP algorithm with a EO-based algorithm that uses a traditional elliptical EO model \cite{Koch2008, MeyerTSP2021,Zhu2024}, which assumes that scatter points are uniformly distributed over the entire object volume, independent of the anchor geometry.
+We refer to these variants as A-TRAD and AP-TRAD in Section~\ref{sec: results_synthetic_fully}.
+The likelihood functions in the traditional model integrates over the full ellipse support, whereas the proposed EO model integrates only over an anchor-dependent visible sector.} We also consider the classical \ac{pda} algorithm\cite{BarShalomTCS2009} using the point-object assumption-based \acp{lhf} (see \eqref{equ:measLikelihood_active_point} and \eqref{equ:measLikelihood_passive_point} in Appendix~\ref{sec:PDA_algorithm}) {as benchmark methods}.
+They are evaluated with {our particle implementation} in three settings: A-PDA and AP-PDA with $\sigma_{\text{r}} = 0$, and AP-PDA2 with $\sigma_{\text{r}} = 0.2,\mathrm{m}$, The variance $\sigma_{\text{r}}$ captures the variance caused by the \ac{eo}.
 The value of $\sigma_{\text{r}}$ in A-PDA and AP-PDA is chosen to be 0, which means the conventional \ac{pda} method is applied without considering the affect of the \ac{eo}, while the value of $\sigma_{\text{r}}$ in AP-PDA2 is chosen to approximately reflect the size of a human torso.
 The number of samples for importance sampling in (\ref{equ:measLikelihood_idealAS_appr}) and (\ref{equ:measLikelihood_idealPS_appr}) is chosen to be $I=100$ as default.